 Detroit Scots’ Cultural Life

 Since 1849, The St. Andrew’s Society of Detroit has been hosting the longest continuous Scottish Highland Games in North America.
-Our games are always held the first Saturday in August, with a traditional Ceilidh on Friday evening, followed by a full day of Scottish activities and entertainment on Saturday.
+Our games are held annually on the first Saturday in August, with a traditional Ceilidh on Friday evening beforehand which is followed by a full day of Scottish activities and entertainment on Saturday.

 Lenten Friday Fish Fry Dinners